delta7-138/delta7-138.github.io/index.md

 ## Krishna Sharma
+### About Me
+#### I am a Computer Science Engineering Student at International Institute of Information Technology, Bangalore.
+My interests include web development, OS development and competitive programming.
+I code primarily in python and C++, but have had some experience in flutter development as well.

 You can use the [editor on GitHub](https://github.com/delta7-138/delta7-138.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.